Note: The following page may contain affiliate links. To read our full disclaimer, click here.

 But if you’ve been on the Internet or watched late night infomercials, you know there are myriad ways to exercise with fervent believers of each type.

-So if you want to incorporate some exercise into your daily routine to help deal with depression and mood, what are you to do?
+So if you want to incorporate some exercise into your daily routine to help deal with depression and mood but aren’t sure what form of exercise is best, what are you to do?

 Fortunately, some scientists have looked into this so hopefully we can get past all the bias and financial motivations of those promoting different exercise programs and get to the heart of the matter.